Ajaythardak/Banking-App/README.md

 # Banking-App
-A Banking Application using core JAVA
+A Banking Application using core JAVA, MySQL, JDBC